-- 25.8.1 A player holding Universal Doctrine (30.49) may convert five unit points of barbarian tokens or pirate cities on the map and replace them with his own units, provided he could trace a path (however long) from an area with his units to the target area. - 25.8.2 When tracing these paths the player may not trace over land areas containing enemy units.
-Water and land components in the same area are considered two different areas for this purpose. - 25.8.3 If the player holding Universal Doctrine does not have sufficient units in stock to replace some units, he may not convert them.
+- 25.8.1 A player holding Universal Doctrine (30.49) may convert five unit points of barbarian tokens or pirate cities on the map and replace them with his own units, provided he could trace a path (however long) from an area with his units to the target area. - 25.8.2 When tracing these paths the player may not trace over the land component of an land area containing enemy units. - 25.8.3 If the player holding Universal Doctrine does not have sufficient units in stock to replace some units, he may not convert them.
 He does not need to be able to convert all of the tokens in an area to use this power (e.g. He may covert two out of the four barbarian tokens in an area).